Information literacy is knowing when and why you need information, where to find it, and how to evaluate, use and communicate it in an ethical manner.

 - How to manage your findings.

-The definition was approved by CILIP's Council in 2004 and is still current.
+The definition was approved by CILIP's Council in 2004 and is now under review by the CILIP Information Literacy Group.